Are you looking to be more physically active?

 Are you ready to run out of the door right now, but want to know more about how to keep yourself safe and not overdo it?

-Or do you want to learn even more about the health benefits of running?
+Or do you want to hear even more about the health benefits of running?

 No matter whether you’re a veteran marathon runner or a casual jogger, Capitol Physical Therapy can help.

-Book an appointment with us today and we will arrange a consultation with you to discuss your health goals, and how running can help you achieve them.
+Book your appointment with Capitol Physical Therapy today to discuss your health goals and hear how running can help you achieve them.

 1331 H St NW #200,